Merrillville, IN

 Like Us

-Stress fractures occur when there is a tiny crack within a bone.
-To learn more, contact Ahmad Elsamad, DPM from The Institute of Foot & Ankle Reconstructive Surgery .
-Our doctor can provide the care you need to keep you pain free and on your feet.
+Congenital foot problems require immediate attention to avoid future complications.
+If you have any concerns, contact Ahmad Elsamad, DPM of The Institute of Foot & Ankle Reconstructive Surgery .
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our offices located in Merrillville, and Munster, IN .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.